hkustDB/CROWN/experiments/README.md

 ```

 ### Troubleshooting
-If you have any trouble in running experiments, please check the logs in `log/` or `system/log/`.
+If you encounter any difficulties while running experiments, please refer to the logs in `log/` or `system/log/`.